NicoMrs/Python-Best-Practices/03 - Modules and Packages/README.md

 ### install distribution file
 The command `pip install`can be run on the distribution file.
-It will install the package in the site-package folder of the python environment
+It will install the package in the site-package folder of the python environment.
+See `.myappvenv\Lib\site-packages`

-The command `python setup.py install`
+The command `python setup.py install`can alternatively be run.

 ### 3. Creating a virtual environment
 Open a terminal and run the command `python -m venv .myappvenv`, then run